The original Maroons were the

 fighting force before he too escaped to Cuba".
 (C.V.
 Black The

 Story of Jamaica) These "Spanish Negroes" were later joined by

 slaves escaping from the British.
 Beverley Carey The Maroon

 settled in the Blue Mountains (where they were eventually known as

-the Eastern or Leeward Maroons).
+the Eastern or Windward Maroons).
 The group that later formed in

 Clarendon under Cudjoe (Kojo) maintained a low profile as evidenced

 by there being hostilities against the Eastern Maroons only.
 By

 1736 Cudjoe's Maroons were living in the Ulster Spring/Albert Town area near the Mouth